pagkly/Zed/Investopedia3/Perseroan Terbatas (PT).md

 ### Foreign PT

-A foreign PT is an LLC that is [incorporated](https://www.investopedia.com/terms/i/incorporate.asp) in, and subject to, the laws of a foreign country.
+A foreign PT is an LLC that is [[incorporated]](https://www.investopedia.com/terms/i/incorporate.asp) in, and subject to, the laws of a foreign country.
 When an external company establishes a PT in Indonesia, the business is also subject to the laws and regulations of Indonesia.

 ### General Public PT

 A general public PT is an LLC that has a free-share type ownership system.
 Any entity may own shares of this type of company.
 The structure is similar to an open PT.
-However, shares of this type of company can also be listed on the [stock exchange](https://www.investopedia.com/terms/e/exchange.asp).
+However, shares of this type of company can also be listed on the [[stock exchange]](https://www.investopedia.com/terms/e/exchange.asp).

 ## Requirements for Perseroan Terbatas (PTs)